2026 Hourly Wage Inflation Calculator Table

 What Is Actual Inflation?

-Actual inflation is a term used to refer to what the current rate of inflation really is versus what consumers perceive the current rate to be, or their “inflation expectations.”
+Actual inflation is a term used to refer to what the current rate of inflation really is versus what consumers perceive the current rate to be, also referred to as their inflation expectations.
 Consumer expectations influence actual inflation.

 Hyperinflation

 Hyperinflation is a term used when rapid inflation occurs.
 This is when prices rise uncontrollably over a period of time.
-Hyperinflation is extreme — 50% a month or more — and fortunately rare.
+Hyperinflation of 50% a month or more is extreme and, fortunately, rare.

 Deflation

-Deflation is the opposite of inflation, when prices of goods and services go down.
-The U.S. experienced deflation of 7% (or -7% inflation) during the first few years of the Great Depression.
+Deflation is the opposite of inflation, and it’s when the prices of goods and services go down.
+The U.S. experienced an average deflation of 7% (or -7% inflation) per year during the Great Depression (1930-1933).

 Recommended: What Is Stagflation?